Luxehh/luxe-newslatter/TWILIO_WEBHOOK_SETUP.md

 You will receive 12 monthly newsletters starting from next month.

-Thank you for rejoining Luxe Home Health! 💙
+Thank you for rejoining Luxe Hospice!
 ```

 #### Reply: Anything else